Each communication tool has its own unique characteristics and costs.

 - characteristics of the marketing communications mix

-- characteristic of marketing communication
+- what are the characteristic of communication mix

-- characteristics of good marketing communication
+- features of telecommunication marketing

-- six characteristics of marketing communication
+- characteristics of the marketing communixation mix

 - characteristics of communication mix

 - characteristics of marketing communications mix